-School: Year:
+School:

-Parent/Carer Contact Details (email & phone)

 Address

 Communication with Parents YES / NO

 Safeguarding YES / NO

-LAC YES/NO
+LAC YES / NO

 Child Protection YES / NO

 Child in Need YES / NO

 CAFAS/similar assessment completed/offered?
 YES / NO

-Agency/Service involvement VEC / NO
+Agency/Service involvement YES / NO

 EAL?
-If yes, fluency of parent & child in YES / NO
+If yes, fluency of parent & YES/NO

-English YES/NO
+child in English TL3/NO

 Attendance Concerns YES / NO

 Permanent / Fixed term exclusions YES / NO

 Medical diagnosis/needs YES / NO

 SEND: Band K (SEN support) / EHCP?
-Please give a brief summary of need and suppo rt.
+Please give a brief summary of need and support.

 Behaviour Overview.

 Brief description of home circumstances.

+-

-Are there considered to be any risks to a lon- e worker wh en visiting the home?
+Are there considered to be any risks to a lone worker when visiting the home?

 Reason given for choosing to home educate (if known)

 Completed by:

-NAME: DATE: POSITION: and a second
+NAME: Date:

+POSITION:

 Please also send a copy of the withdrawal letter to ehe@wigan.gov.uk